Monday, 16 July 2012

 Commercial hunting along with habitat loss due to WWII did these seal lions in.
 There were a only few sightings in the 1960s, and a baby was caught in 1974.
 In 2007, the government of South Korea announced a plan to introduce the closely related California sea lions into areas where the Japanese sea lion once lived.

-Baiji Dolphin, or Chinese River Dolphin, or Yangtze River dolphin (Lipotes vexillifer),
+Baiji Dolphin, Chinese River Dolphin, or Yangtze River Dolphin

 Declared extinct in 2006, a video of what appeared to be a Yangtze River Dolphin was taken in 2007.
 The species is still considered “functionally extinct,” meaning that if there is only one of a few old creatures alive, no new ones will be born.